fossasia/susi_android/docs/Android_App_Setup.md

 6. To Build the app, go to _Build>Make Project_ (or alternatively press the Make Project icon in the toolbar).

-7. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to _Run>Run 'app'_ or pres sing the Run icon in the toolbar.
+7. If the app was built successfully, you can test it by running it on either a real device or an emulated one by going to _Run>Run 'app'_ or pressing the Run icon in the toolbar.

 # Configuring the app